Kong/insomnia-docs/docs/insomnia/insomnia-sync.md

 category-url: get-started
 ---

-In this section, you will find documentation on [Cloud Sync](#cloud-sync) and [Snapshots](#snapshots).
+In this section, you will find documentation on [Cloud Sync](#cloud-sync) and [Commits](#commits).

 ## Cloud Sync

 Cloud sync provides the following abilities on top of the base Insomnia functionality:

-* Snapshot the contents of projects
+* Commit and push the contents of projects
-* Revert to a previous Snapshot
+* Revert to a previous commit
-* Share Snapshots across devices or with members of your organization
+* Share commits across devices or with members of your organization
 * Create and work on separate branches

 ## Enabling sync for projects